1910 Pittsburgh Panthers football team: Washington & Jefferson

 The second half mirrored the first with much punting and good defense from both teams.
 On Pitt's first possession, Galvin kicked a twenty-four yard field goal to extend the lead to 8 to 0.
 Pitt guard George Bailey and Red and Black quarterback Forsythe traded punches and the officials disqualified them both.
 At the end of the third quarter Galvin missed a chip shot field goal.

 With less than five minutes to go in the game Tex Richards completed a forward pass to Norman Budd on the Red and Black three-yard line.
 Richards scored on the next play and Galvin connected on the point after to make the final score 14 to 0.
-Pitt beat the Red and Black for the only the third time, and improved their record against them to 3–8.
+Pitt beat the Red and Black for only the third time, and improved their record against them to 3–8.
 W. & J. would finish the season with a 3-3-1 record.

 The Pitt starting lineup for the game against Wash. & Jeff. was Jack Lindsay (right end), James Stevenson (right tackle), Karl Dallenbach (right guard), Ralph Galvin (center), Henry Blair (left guard), George Bailey (left tackle), Robert Peacock (left end), Tillie Dewar (quarterback), William Hittner (left halfback), George Brown (right halfback), and Tex Richards (fullback).
 Substitutions made during the game were: Ray Butler replaced Robert Peacock at left end; George Gehlert replaced George Bailey at left tackle; Hube Wagner replaced Jack Lindsay at right end; Norman Budd replaced Tillie Dewar at quarterback; Charles Quailey replaced George Brown at right halfback; Dave Richards replaced Tex Richards at fullback; and Charles Reed replaced Ray Butler at left end.
 The game consisted of fifteen-minute quarters.